Our Partnership Arrangements

 Cabinet Member for School Performance and Children’s Services |

-Four subgroups will report to and inform the work of the Executive Board and Partnership.
+Four subgroups will report to and inform the work of the Executive Partnership and the Safeguarding Partnership.

 - Learning from Practice